Eric is an amateur birder and photographer who is amazed by the natural world just about every day.

-The male Downy Woodpecker is easy to distinguish from the female by the bright red patch on the back of his head.
+The male Downy Woodpecker is easily distinguished from the female by the bright red patch on the back of his head.
 Both the male and the female have white bellies with black-and-white striped heads and black-and-white checkered wings.
-Birds in the western parts of the Downy Woodpecker range are somewhat darker, where those in the east show a sharper contrast.
+Birds in the western parts of the Downy Woodpecker range are somewhat darker, whereas those in the east show a sharper contrast.

 This little woodpecker is common throughout most of the United States and Canada.
 If you put up a feeder, you have likely seen them around.
 If not, you’ve probably heard them drumming on nearby trees.

 Scientific Name and Classification

 The Downy Woodpecker’s scientific name is Dryobates pubescens.
 It is classified within the genus Dryobates and the family Picidae, which includes woodpeckers, sapsuckers, wrynecks, and piculets.

 Relatives of the Downy Woodpecker within the genus Dryobates include:

 - Ladder-backed Woodpecker

 It is interesting to note that the visually similar Hairy Woodpecker is not a close relative.
 While they are in the same family, the Hairy Woodpecker is classified within the genus Leuconotopicus.